wincus/pelican-blog/content/salt-vs-puppet.md

 Cloud friendly
 --------------
-Most management and configuration tools out there were born before the Cloud existed or be so popular, so developers didn't pay much attention to it until it was to late.
+Most management and configuration tools out there were born before the Cloud existed or was so popular, so developers didn't pay much attention to it until it was to late.

 Salt, on the other hand, was created with [cloud](http://docs.saltstack.com/en/la